magma/magma/docs/readmes/lte/dev_notes.md

 To connect a physical eNodeB to the gateway VM:

 1. Connect the eNodeB to a port on the host machine, say it is interface `en9`.
-1. From the VirtualBox GUI, switch the Adapter 1 (for `eth1` interface) from `Host-only` to `Bridged` mode and bridge it to interface `en9` from above.
+1. From the VirtualBox GUI, switch the Adapter 2 (for `eth2` interface) from `Host-only` to `Bridged` mode and bridge it to interface `en9` from above.
 1. In gateway VM, modify the `nat_iface` in `/etc/magma/pipelined.yml` from `eth2` to `eth0`.
 Restart all services.
 1. In the gateway VM, follow the steps in [EnodeB Configuration](enodebd#basic-troubleshooting).
 Make sure the `earfcn` set in the enodebd section of `gateway.mconfig` is the one that is supported by the eNodeB under consideration.
+Use this [calculator](https://www.sqimway.com/lte_band.php) to get the `earfcn` corresponding to the frequency range specified by the eNodeB.

 To connect a physical UE to the gateway VM,